Doonesbury by Garry Trudeau for June 07, 2015

 26. Missing large

-Skippingby Premium Member almost 9 years ago
+Skippingby Premium Member over 9 years ago

 There’s my gov, Mary Fallin, in Oklahoma.
 Our unofficial state motto is "Thank heavens for Mississippi. " Mississippi is the only reason Oklahoma isn’t listed as the worst state in the Union.
 Our teachers are poorly paid, our roads have potholes so large we give them names, our low and middle class have trouble affording medical BUT Gov Fallin cut taxes.
 Thank heavens for Mississippi.